-(1) The market value of restricted stock unit awards that have not vested is calculated by multiplying the number of units that have not vested by the closing price of our common stock on December 31, 2020, which was \$70.61.

-(2) The option vests as to 25% of the shares one year after May 31, 2016 and 1/48th of the shares upon completion of each month of continuous service thereafter.

-(3) The number of shares shown is based upon achieving threshold revenue and adjusted EBITDA margin performance goals over 4 fiscal quarters.
+The market value of restricted stock unit awards that have not vested is calculated by multiplying the number of units that have not vested by the closing price of our common stock on December 31, 2020, which was \$70.61.
+The option vests as to 25% of the shares one year after May 31, 2016 and 1/48th of the shares upon completion of each month of continuous service thereafter.
+The number of shares shown is based upon achieving threshold revenue and adjusted EBITDA margin performance goals over 4 fiscal quarters.
 Upon achievement of the performance thresholds, the percentage that becomes eligible to vest would vest June 30, 2022, subject to the executive continuing to provide services to us through the vesting date.
-As of December 31, 2020, none of the performance goals has been met.
+As of December 31, 2020, none of the performance goals have been met.
+(3) 31, 2020, none of the performance goals has been met.

-^{(4) 25%} of the shares subject to the restricted stock units vest on each anniversary of the vesting start date of March 31, 2017, subject to the executive officer's continued service with us.
+(4) 25% of the shares subject to the restricted stock units vest on each anniversary of the vesting start date of March 31, 2017, subject to the executive officer's continued service with us.